-Required Content: Describe how the degree program is designed and resourced, and its structure communicated to its students, to cultivate the educational intentions described in Section V. Through what program of study, advising, mentoring, professional development opportunities, andragogy1 and assessment-as-planning processes does it to give rise to the population of graduates described above?
-This section will also describe the program's processes for assessing student learning and success, including for subpopulations as a means to steward diversity.
-What planning documents (e.g. multi-year assessment plan) and program practices (e.g. assessment committee, faculty meetings, etc.) are in place to regularly examine student learning and success, and advance the program's goals in these areas?
+Required Content: Describe how the degree program is designed and resourced, and its structure communicated, to cultivate the educational intentions described in Section V. Through what curriculum, pedagogy, co-curricular opportunities, advising, and assessment-as-planning processes does it to give rise to the population of graduates described above and contribute to larger institutional goals?